"Classic AW CD 61:15"

 getaway, then flees when Lenore tries to bring up her break-up with Sam.

-- Lenore is playing the piano as Walter returns, still smarting from his
+- Lenore is playing the piano as Walter returns, still smarting from his encounter with Liz.

 - Sam and Lee have an awkward lunchtime encounter.

 - Rachel decided not to take potential contributors to lunch since Russ was low on cash.
 Rachel lost her exuberance over Russ's plans to leave early so they can look at apartments.

 - Mary tells Alice it is odd that Russ and Rachel have not mentioned the

 upcoming housewarming party Ernie has invited them to.